nmschorr/git9-pyFileMove/ZacksProject/README.md

 The thread that launches Firefox becomes stuck waiting for the alert to go away.
 This test suite handles those alerts by launching a separate thread, and that second thread uses the java jna libraries to find the alert and dismiss it.

-To do: include:  list of files and directories
+To do: include:  list of files and directories.